molikkidd/molikkidd.github.io/index.md

     - cd into the directory

 2. `touch drivers.txt`
-    - create a drivers text file
+    - creates a drivers text file

 3. `cp drivers.txt salaries.txt`
-    - copy and rename a new file
+    - copies drivers file and renames the new file to salaries

 4. `ls`
     - shows me all the files in the directory